 The US Department of Energy (DOE) Building Technologies Office (BTO) has selected the inaugural cohort of Innovation in Buildings (IBUILD) Graduate Research Fellows.

 The goal of the IBUILD Fellowship Program is to strengthen the pool of well-trained, diverse graduate student scholars who are equipped for research-intensive careers in fields supporting the larger mission of building energy efficiency.
 IBUILD Fellows will receive financial support to conduct innovative research at their home institution in an area with demonstrated relevance to building energy efficiency.
 The fellowship also provides opportunities for professional development outside the home institution, including mentoring and internships at national laboratories and networking with BTO and other IBUILD Fellows.

-Meet the 2021 Cohort
+Meet the 2022 Cohort

-The IBUILD Fellowship team also selected six applicants for honorable mention who distinguished themselves during the application and interview process.
+The IBUILD Fellowship team also selected four applicants for honorable mention who distinguished themselves during the application and interview process.
 Although they will not receive direct financial support, they will be able to take advantage of mentoring, networking, and internship opportunities.

 The IBUILD team and BTO would like to congratulate the incoming cohort and to thank all the applicants in this high-quality pool.